 Cripps Pink

 synonyms: The Cripps Pink name is owned and licensed by the Department of Agriculture and Food, Western Australia.
-The Cripps Pink is also marketed as Pink Kiss, Pink Rose, Swiss Lady.
+Also marketed as Pink Kiss, Pink Rose, Swiss Lady.
 Pinkabelle is a Cripps Pink grafted onto dwarfing rootstock such as M9 or M27.
-The European market proposed 'Wild Pink" as a marketing name.
+The European market proposed "Wild Pink" as a marketing name.

-summary: This premium supermarket apple was intended for fresh eating.
-It originates from a cross of Lady Williams and Golden Delicious carried out in 1973.
+summary: This supermarket apple was developed in Australia from a planned cross of Lady Williams and Golden Delicious carried out in 1973.
+Long storage life.

-identification: Large and round conic, higher than wide.
-The base skin colour is yellow over which are pink-orange blushes and broken stripes; little or no russeting.
+identification: Medium size to large, round conic, higher than wide.
+The base skin colour is yellow over which are pink-orange blushes and broken stripes.
+Little or no russeting.
 Tender and thin skin.
+The calyx basin is deep and wide.

-characteristics: Flesh is firm, dense and finely textured.
-High sugar with good acid balance.
+characteristics: The flesh is firm, dense and finely textured.
+High sugar content with good acid balance.
 Juicy with what has been described as a Champagne fizz.

-uses: This is one of the few apples which are tolerated by many people otherwise suffering from apple allergies.
+uses: This is one of the few apples which are tolerated by people suffering from apple allergies.

 origins: Created, along with the